Cedar Grove (Franklin, Missouri): Photos

 "Cedar Grove" (Amick-Kingsbury House).
 The 1909 Daughters of the American Revolution/State of Missouri Santa Fe Trail Monument is shown in the foreground.
 The Santa Fe Trail started in Franklin, just a few miles to the east, and ran directly in front of the house.

 "Cedar Grove" (Amick-Kingsbury House).
-The smaller one-story Federal section dating from about 1825 is to the left; the two-story Greek Revivial section dating to 1856 is to the right.
+The smaller one-story Federal section dating from about 1825 is to the left; the two-story Greek Revival section dating to 1856 is to the right.
 Later additions can be seen behind the Federal section.
 The house is still used as a residence.